rails/rails/guides/source/api_documentation_guidelines.md

 After reading this guide, you will know:

-* What RDoc is.
 * How to write effective prose for documentation purposes.
-* Style guidlines for documenting different kinds of Ruby code.
+* Style guidelines for documenting different kinds of Ruby code.

 --------------------------------------------------------------------------------